Other Release Designations

 FIRST DAY OF ISSUE

 NGC may from time to time designate FIRST DAY OF ISSUE on select coins that have an official release date.
 In most cases, NGC will make the First Day of Issue designation available only to submitters of bulk quantities or at select trade shows.
 In cases where the First Day of Issue designation will be available instead to all submitters, an article with submission instructions and grading fees will be posted to the NGC website prior to a coin’s release.
 In all cases, the First Day of Issue designation is available only by special request and will require a higher grading fee.
 To qualify, coins must be received by NGC or an NGC-approved depository by the official release date or on the business day immediately following the official release date.
+For coins that are shipped to NGC by a submitter, the coins must arrive at NGC in the sealed mint shipping box bearing a postmark date that is identical to the official release date and arrive at NGC by overnight mail on the business day following the submitter’s receipt of the package from the mint.

 Coins still sealed in US Mint-issue First Day Covers are eligible for First Day of Issue designation, but private issue covers are not accepted.